Joseph Estrada: Impeachment trial

 Singson's allegation caused controversy across the nation, which culminated in the House of Representatives' filing of an impeachment case against Estrada on November 13, 2000.
 House Speaker Manny Villar fast-tracked the impeachment complaint.
 The motion to impeach Estrada was endorsed by 115 Congress representatives, which is more than one-third minimum required votes to impeach Estrada.
 The impeachment suit was brought to the Senate and an impeachment court was formed, with Chief Justice Hilario Davide Jr. as presiding officer.
 Estrada pleaded "not guilty".

 This was the first time the Filipino public witnessed, through radio and television, an elected president stand in trial and face possible impeachment with full media coverage.
 During the trial, the prosecution presented witnesses and alleged pieces of evidence to the impeachment court regarding Estrada's alleged involvement in jueteng.
 The existence of secret bank accounts which he allegedly used for receiving payoffs was also brought to the fore.

 On the evening of January 16, 2001, the impeachment court voted not to open an envelope that allegedly contained incriminating evidence against Estrada as it was not part of the impeachment complaint.
 The final vote was 11–10 to keep the envelope closed.
 The prosecution panel (of congressmen and lawyers) walked out of the impeachment court in protest of this vote.
-The 11 senators who voted not to open the envelope are known as the "Craven Eleven."
+The 11 senators who voted not to open the envelope were called the "Craven Eleven."